QMSTR/web/content/blog/qmstr-milestone-2-report.md

 The updated make-based build system provides targets to create the master images, modules and install the client side tool.
-While the core parts of Quartermaster are written in the Go programming language, the releaae also contains Python code and various analysis and reporting tools that are packaged into the master images.
+While the core parts of Quartermaster are written in the Go programming language, the release also contains Python code and various analysis and reporting tools that are packaged into the master images.
 The build system provides a single entry point into all the setup tasks.
 See the [installation